 Where can I take the FCLR Exam?

-After completing your application, the NBCE will e-mail you a confirmation.
-You will then have 6 months to arrange a testing appointment on a date that fits your schedule.
+After completing your application, you will then proceed to the scheduling section of the application.
+You will have 6 months to arrange a testing appointment on a date that fits your schedule.

 What is the fee for the Florida exam?